weehan299/blog/source/_posts/project/createwebsite.md

 ## Themes and Extra configuration
 In Hexo, there are a myriad of themes [available](https://hexo.io/themes/).
 The themes utilises ".ejs" file extensions which are called embedded javascript.
 It allows you to use javascript within HTML without the need for a script tag.
 There are other themes that uses other kinds of templating engine such as Jade or Pug which works in a similar way but with a different (more difficult, in my opinion) syntax.
-The advantage of using Hexo can be seen in the modularity of the themes where you can just plug and play without the need to intall additional packages.
+The advantage of using Hexo can be seen in the modularity of the themes where you can just plug and play without the need to install additional packages.

-However, some of the themes are not very well maintained and themes that uses another kind of templating engine apart from the official one (ejs) has much trouble being compatible with other plugins.
+However, some of the themes are not very well maintained and themes that uses another kind of templating engine apart from the official one (ejs) has trouble being compatible with other plugins.

 The theme I am using is called [clexy](https://github.com/mkkhedawat/clexy) which uses Jade as its templating engine.
 While it may be more difficult to pair with other plugins, I do enjoy the styling of this theme quite a bit.